 42a.
-Identify site additions and deletions since the submission of the 2013 Annual Report: [Insert n/a if none.]
+Identify site additions and deletions since the submission of the 2014 Annual Report: [Insert n/a if none.]
 42b.
-List all instructional sites other than the home campus where 50% or more of a program, certificate, or degree is offered: [Insert n/a if none.]
+List all instructional sites other than the home campus where 50% or more of a program, certificate, or degree is offered: [Additional instructions: Insert n/a if none.
+These may be credit or non-credit programs.]
 43. List all of the institution's instructional sites out of state and outside the United States:

 [Insert n/a if none.
-Additional Information: State means any state of the United States, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau, where the main campus of the institution is located.]
+Additional Instructions: State means any state of the United States, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau, where the main campus of the institution is located.]